ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 No values are missing, this is ideal!

+## But What If Values ARE Missing?

+In this case, you have two choices, A and B.

+Choice A is simple, use only the rows with that contain all of the values, called a Complete Case Analysis.
+Unfortunately, depending on the number of missing elements, you sacrifice N and skew even further from good statistics and fundamental research design.

+Choice B is a pathway of choices, categorized as Available Case Analysis.

+### I. Substitution via Imputation

+#### 1. Mean
+` from sklearn.preprocessing import Imputer`

+` Imputer(missing_values=0, strategy='mean', axis=0)`

+You can engage in simple substition as suggested earlier, through imputation of a mean in place of the null position.
+Once again, you're introducing an error factor here, but with limited missing values, your impact will be lessened.

+#### 2. Regression

+If you're studying something reasonably well documented, you could substitute values from previous research with similar metrics.

+#### 3. Sample Matching

+Assuming a large N, you could engage in matching imputation.
+This is where you'd extract an element of consideration from another sample with similar characteristics, and use its value you're missing in the counter-part.

+There are more, but these are the relatively common approaches.

 ## Set Bins
 We can also bin our categories by Sex(or any other column if it is a categorical type) and see a count for each: